GianniBalistreri/easyexplore/README.md

     -- Data Typing:

-        Check whether represented data types of Pandas is equal the real data types occuring in the data
+        Check whether represented data types of Pandas is equal to the real data types occuring in the data

     -- Data Health Check: